-As a sociologist, I am interested in Mental health AND suicide, Health Technology, AND pain.
+As a sociologist of Health & Illness, I am interested in Mental health, Health Technology, AND pain.

 I am also an Adjunct Professor at the University of Portland where I teach Sociology 101.